 One step that you can take to improve the appearance of a small bathroom in your home is to install a pedestal sink.
 Your small bathroom may currently have a bulky, countertop style sink that takes up a considerable amount of space in you half bath or powder room.

 By adding a pedestal sink to your small bath, you give your half bath or powder room a more spacious feel.
 You also open up more floor space, which is nearly always a positive development when it comes to a small bath.

 You do not need to completely sacrifice the storage space you may have had with a bulkier countertop sink and the associated cabinets which may have been situated underneath it.
 In the case of a small bath or powder room, you can use the walls for additional storage.
 You can add shelves to the walls to stow thinks that previously were kept under your sink before the installation of a stylish pedestal version.

 Another ideal option for a small bath or powder room is a wall sink.
 This type of sink frees up space in a smaller bathroom due to the lack of an associated vanity.
 Indeed, a wall sink frees up even more floor space than is even the case with a pedestal version.

 With a wall sink, you can stow moveable items underneath.
 This allows you more flexibility with how you use the limited space in a smaller bath.
 In the overall scheme of things, you can never underestimate the need for flexibility.

 Install a One Piece Toilet

-Another plumbing step you can take to improve the look and feel of a small bath in your home is to replace you bulkier traditional toilet.
-Consider installing a one piece toilet in your small bath.
+Another plumbing step you can take to improve the look and feel of a small bath in your home is to replace your bulkier traditional toilet.
+Consider installing a one-piece toilet in your small bath.

 Beyond the Plumbing